jugla/worldtidesinfocustom/README.md

 The service has to be paid.
 So the component :
 - trigger, few times a day , a request to server : save bandwith and save credit

-E.g. implementation request twice a day : 2*3=6 credits.
-20000 credits will last ~9 years
+E.g. implementation request once a day per location: 1*3=6 credits.
+20000 credits will last ~18 years

 From behaviour point of view it's an enhancement of the [integration worldtidesinfo](https://www.home-assistant.io/integrations/worldtidesinfo/)